A 12-year-old boy who was starved, chained and kept in a dog collar died. His mother never knew he left the state

 Eduardo Posso was supposed to be living in Florida with his sister, father and stepmother and attending school.

-Instead, the 12-year-old was pronounced dead at an Indiana hospital on May 24, showing signs of prolonged abuse, neglect and starvation, court records show.
+Instead, the 12-year-old was pronounced dead at an Indiana hospital on May 24, showing signs of prolonged abuse, neglect and starvation, according to court records obtained by CNN on Monday.

 His father, Luis Posso, 32, and stepmother, Dayana Medina-Flores, 25, have been arrested and charged with murder, negligence, criminal confinement and battery to a minor.
 Officials say the couple slowly starved Eduardo to death in a Bloomington, Indiana, motel.